Consensys/orchestrate-kubernetes/README.md

   - [Deploy Orchestrate](#Deploy-Orchestrate)

 This repository contains an implementation example on how to deploy Orchestrate and its dependencies using Kubernetes, Helm charts and Helm files.
-This is intended to to help the understanding on how to run and configure Orchestrate using Kubernetes.
+This is intended to help the understanding on how to run and configure Orchestrate using Kubernetes.

 ## Prerequisites